juniormonkey/oddchatter/README.md

 ### Onboarding

 Some browsers (iOS Safari *cough cough*) have auto-play policies that demand that a user interaction happen before you can play the sound.
 So before anything works, we need the user to click on a button to explicitly trigger the sound; then we can later play the sound at will.
-(See: https://rosswintle.uk/2019/01/skirting-the-ios-safari-audio-auto-play-policy-for-ui-sound-effects/) To ~~force~~ encourage our users to actually click the buttons, you need to go through a onboarding tutorial (implemented in `oddsalon.oddchatter.view.onBoarding()` ) that shows you each button in turn and requires you to click it and thus trigger the video & sound.
+(See: https://rosswintle.uk/2019/01/skirting-the-ios-safari-audio-auto-play-policy-for-ui-sound-effects/) To ~~force~~ encourage our users to actually click the buttons, we show a splash screen explaining the callbacks and asking the users to agree to the Odd Salon Code of Conduct.
+The "agree" button plays all the callback sounds, muted and at double speed, before unmuting the audio elements again for later use in the chat.

 ### Configuration